LearnersGuild/guide/Game_Manual/Stats.md

 ## Learning Support

 How much your team members felt that you supported them in their learning.
-This is a weighted average with more recent projects counting more than earlier ones.
+This is a weighted average that only uses retrospective data from the previous 6 cycles.
 Represented as a percentage (0..100%).

 Learning support is calculated by taking the results of learning support question from the retrospective, and converting the Likert-scale values (0-6) to a percent (0-100%).
 A "strongly agree" answer is equal to 6 Likert points.
 So if you received two "agrees" and a "strongly agree", your average Likert score would be 5.33 ((5 + 5 + 6) / 3), which is then converted to a percentage score of 88.88% (5.33 / 6).

 ## Culture Contribution

 How much your team members felt you contributed positively to the team culture.
-This is a weighted average with more recent projects counting more than earlier ones.
+This is a weighted average that only uses retrospective data from the previous 6 cycles.
 Represented as a percentage (0..100%).

 Culture contribution scores are calculated the same as learning support scores, but using the culture contribution answers from the retrospective.

 ## Team Play

 How well your team members felt that you collaborated on team efforts, independent of your technical skill, mentorship, or cultural contribution.
-This is a weighted average with more recent projects counting more than earlier ones.
+This is a weighted average that only uses retrospective data from the previous 6 cycles.
 Represented as a percentage (0..100%).

 Team play scores are calculated the same as learning support scores, but using the team play answers from the retrospective.